zhill/enterprise-docs/content/docs/using/ui_usage/policies/testing/_index.md

 The subsequent table lists the policy checks that resulted in any Warning or Stop (failure) checks.

-The policy checks are performed on images already analyzed and recorded in the Anchore Engine.
-If an image has been added to the engine but has not yet completed analysis then the system will display the following error:
+The policy checks are performed on images already analyzed and recorded in Anchore Enterprise.
+If an image has been added to the system but has not yet completed analysis then the system will display the following error:

 ![alt text](ImageUndergoingAnalysis.png)

 If the evaluation test is re-run after a few minutes the image will likely have completed analysis and a policy evaluation result will be returned.

-If the image specified has not been analyzed by the Anchore Engine and has not been submitted for analysis then the following error message will be displayed.
+If the image specified has not been analyzed by the system and has not been submitted for analysis then the following error message will be displayed.

 ![alt text](SorryUnableToLocateImage.png)